Configure a Spring Boot Project

 again.

-When you open http://localhost:8080/ in your browser, you will no longer be prompted to create an admin user.
+Besides, when accessing the legacy Camunda web application at http://localhost:8080/camunda, you will no longer be prompted to create an admin user.
 Instead, you’ll be asked to log in with a username and password.

 You can use “demo/demo” — the credentials configured earlier — to access the CIB seven web applications.
 After you logged in, you can go to Tasklist and see that a filter named “All tasks” was created, though it does not contain any tasks so far.